hamletc1602/AuthorSite/README.md

 3) I want to create a site as a subdommain of a domain I already host in AWS: [**Build site with sub-domain**](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://braevitae-pub.s3.amazonaws.com/AutoSite/AuthorSite-subdomain.template)

-Log in to your AWS Console account, then click on this link from the same browser: [BraeVitae Static Website Template](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://braevitae-pub.s3.amazonaws.com/AutoSite/AuthorSite.template)

-This should open a page in the AWS Cloud Formation service showing the BraeVitae Static Website Template configuration.
+This will open a page in the AWS Cloud Formation service showing the BraeVitae Static Website Template configuration.

 ### Parameters